Fast modeling of regenerative amplifier free-electron lasers: Approach to fast cavity modeling

 \section{Approach to fast cavity modeling}

-Modeling cavity-based free-electron lasers requires dealing with two distinct phenomena: one is the modeling of the FEL gain process in the undulator, and the second is propagation of the fields through the optical elements that make up the cavity.
+Modeling cavity-based free-electron lasers requires dealing with two distinct phenomena: the first is the modeling of the FEL gain process in the undulator, and the second is propagation of the fields through the optical elements that make up the cavity.
 In this section we describe approximate methods for describing the propagation of a transversely gaussian beam through these two stages.
-In the FEL we restrict our attention to the high-gain regime before saturation, and for the cavity optics we restrict our attention to linear elements describable by ABCD matrices and introduce a simple model for Bragg reflections by crystals.
+In the FEL we restrict our attention to the high-gain regime (also called the exponential or linear amplification regime) before saturation, and for the cavity optics we restrict our attention to linear elements describable by ABCD matrices and introduce a simple model for Bragg reflections by crystals.